Flashbots Transparency Report — November 2022: Suavemente!

 Notes On PBS by @Quintus aggregates internal discussion on @barnabemonnot post Notes On Proposer-Builder Separation (PBS) and invites to an open discussion.
 The summary gives an overview of how block construction can be designed to avoid “bad” MEV while enabling the extraction of the “good” forms and potential challenges in achieving this goal.

-Workshop about dream economies in circles of trust [work in progress] by @chayoterabit are draft notes from an initial workshop on the redistribution experiment.
+Workshop about dream economies in circles of trust [work in progress] by @guayabyte are draft notes from an initial workshop on the redistribution experiment.
 The facilitators of the workshops guide participants through a series of activities, including a collective drawing exercise and discussions about participants’ experiences with money.

-Retroactive funding for block building by @chayoterabit introduces the Coalition for the optimization of block building algorithms in Ethereum – a coalition that would be responsible for maintaining and reviewing new submissions to our open source block builder.
+Retroactive funding for block building by @guayabyte introduces the Coalition for the optimization of block building algorithms in Ethereum – a coalition that would be responsible for maintaining and reviewing new submissions to our open source block builder.
 The initial members would be the Flashbots mates that developed the builder and new members would be invited based on their contributions to the codebase.
 The goal would be to have many members, with a healthy development process so that the block building can continue improving.

 Bookmarks relevant for cross-domain researchers by @alex aggregates resources on the topic of cross-domain MEV.
 The links are categorized into essential, Cosmos, L2s, oracles & cross-chain communication, bridges and misc.
 Feel free to expand the lists with additional resources!